trifonnt/springboot-app-packaging/README.md

 Packaging [Spring Boot](https://projects.spring.io/spring-boot/) application with external dependencies using Maven

 Spring Boot has simplified the deployment of java based web / API applications drastically.
 It has eliminated the process of deploying the WAR file into the web container provided by Tomcat or any other application servers.
-It has brought in a new paradigm shift where the container libraries (like tomcat / Ubuntu / jetty) are themselves embedded along with application classes / jar within the fat spring boot jar.
+It has brought in a new paradigm shift where the container libraries (like tomcat / Ubuntu / jetty) are themselves embedded along with application classes / jar within the fat Spring Boot jar.
 Thus making it a truly standalone application and a candidate for micro service development.
-But, there are few minor challenges, which a spring boot developer would face, when deploying the Spring boot application.
+But, there are few minor challenges, which a Spring Boot developer would face, when deploying the Spring Boot application.

-1)	How do we ship the external configuration files like application.properties, configuration xml files etc. along with the Spring boot jar.
+1)	How do we ship the external configuration files like application.properties, configuration xml files etc. along with the Spring Boot jar.

 2)	How can we copy the start-up script with VM and other parameters to start the application to deployment environments